Menu

 • Tile setters

-While all of these jobs hold the potential for exposure to asbestos, some of these carry a greater risk than others.
-Today, most occupational exposure happens when people are repairing, renovating, or performing maintenance on a building that was constructed using the mineral or when people try to remove asbestos without taking the necessary safety precautions.
+While all of these jobs have the potential for exposure to asbestos, some carry a greater risk than others.
+Today, most occupational exposure happens when people repair, renovate, or perform maintenance on a building that was constructed using the mineral or when people try to remove asbestos without taking the necessary safety precautions.

 Download Guide